-I’m so ready for 7 weeks of yummy Lenten foods.
+I’m so ready for 7 weeks of yummy Mexican Lenten recipes.
 Aren’t you?

 You may already have the ingredients for some of these at home, check out your pantry, fridge and freezer.

 To make your life easier, I’ve divided them up into categories with photos and links to each recipe.

 Easy Mexican Lenten Recipes with Fish

 This is a kid favorite, serve with a few drops of lime juice and a salad and you are set!